Skip navigation

 Why is this medication prescribed?

-Meropenem injection is used to treat skin and abdominal (stomach area) infections caused by bacteria and meningitis (infection of the membranes that surround the brain and spinal cord) in adults and children 3 months of age and older.
-Meropenem injection is in a class of medications called antibiotics.
-It works by killing bacteria that cause infection.
+Meropenem injection is used to treat certain infections caused by bacteria.
+Meropenem injection is in a class of medications called carbapenem antibiotics.
+It works by killing bacteria.

 Antibiotics such as meropenem injection will not work for colds, flu, or other viral infections.
 Taking antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.